One Battle After Another: Plot

+Using an immigration and drug enforcement operation as cover, Lockjaw sends troops to Baktan Cross.
+French 75 member Deandra rescues Willa before her school dance is raided and takes her to a convent of revolutionary nuns, where she guesses the truth about her mother's betrayal.
+While high at home, Bob is warned by the French 75 about Lockjaw, whose men then raid his house.
+Escaping through a tunnel, Bob is helped by Sergio St. Carlos, Willa's karate sensei and a community leader, who also evacuates immigrants via a hidden passage.
+After learning about the convent from another French 75 member, Bob flees with Sergio's students across rooftops but falls and is arrested, although not recognized.

-The Christmas Adventurers uncover evidence of Lockjaw's relationship with Perfidia, including claims that he fathered a child with her, and send member Tim Smith to eliminate him and Willa.
-Lockjaw tracks Willa down to the convent, where Deandra is arrested.
-While holding Willa hostage, he forcibly tests her DNA, confirming she is his biological daughter and thus disqualifying him from the Christmas Adventurers Club.
+The Christmas Adventurers club find evidence of Lockjaw's relationship with Perfidia, including the possibility that he had a child with her, and how he has “dirtied up” things.
+They send member Tim Smith to “clean up” (kill) him and Willa.
+By tracing her phone, Lockjaw locates Willa at the convent, where Deandra is arrested.
+Holding Willa hostage, Lockjaw tests their DNA in front of her, confirming she is his biological daughter.

-Sergio arranges for Bob to escape custody and drives him to the convent, throwing him from the car before being pulled over by police.
-Hot-wiring another car, Bob reaches the convent but fails to kill Lockjaw with Sergio's hunting rifle.
-Lockjaw hires Avanti to kill Willa, but after he refuses because of her age, he is instructed to deliver her to a far-right militia instead.
-Tim tracks Lockjaw down and shoots him in the face with a shotgun, causing him to crash his car, and leaves presuming him dead.
-Bob comes across the crash site while driving in search of Willa.
+Sergio arranges Bob's escape and drives him to the convent, throwing him out of the car when police begin to pursue them.
+Bob steals a car and reaches the convent, unsuccessfully attempting to snipe Lockjaw with Sergio's rifle.
+Lockjaw hires Avanti to kill Willa, but Avanti refuses due to her age; he agrees instead to deliver her to a far-right militia.
+Tim tracks down to “clean up” Lockjaw while driving, shoots him in the face, and Lockjaw crashes.
+While searching for Willa, Bob discovers Lockjaw's body at the crash site.

-Avanti delivers Willa to the militia, but after a change of heart, frees her and is killed gunning them down.
-She takes his car and pistol and drives off along the nearby desert highway in escape, only for Tim to begin tailing her, with Bob frantically trying to catch up.
-Willa eventually lures Tim into a crash by exploiting a blind summit.
-She shoots him dead when he fails to recite the revolutionary countersign.
-Bob arrives and finds Willa; disoriented by the lies she has discovered about her family history, Willa demands the countersign from Bob at gunpoint, but he convinces her to stand down.
-The two tearfully reunite and drive away.
-Lockjaw is revealed to have survived the attempt on his life.
+Avanti brings Willa to the militia, but after a change of heart, frees her and is killed in a shootout with the militia.
+Willa escapes with Avanti's car and pistol, only for Tim to begin tailing her to “clean up” as Bob tries to catch up.
+Willa lures Tim into a crash by exploiting a blind summit, shooting and killing him when he fails to respond with the revolutionary countersign.
+Bob finds Willa and, after some anxiety, they embrace.

-A severely scarred Lockjaw is seemingly welcomed into the Christmas Adventurers after claiming that he was "reverse raped" by Perfidia, but he is fatally gassed and cremated shortly afterwards.
-Returning home with Willa, Bob gives her a letter from Perfidia, where she apologizes for her actions and vows to reunite with the duo soon.
-A short time later, Bob gives his daughter his blessing as she departs for a protest in Oakland.
+Some time later, a severely scarred Lockjaw is seemingly welcomed into the Christmas Adventurers Club after claiming Perfidia drug-raped him, but they fatally gas and cremate him shortly afterward to “clean up.”
+Returning home with Willa, Bob gives her a letter from Perfidia, in which she apologizes for her actions and vows to someday reunite with her family.
+Later, Bob gives Willa his blessing as she departs for a protest in Oakland.